 In particular, we aim to assess whether hybridisation catalyses rapid radiations.
 We hypothesise that hybridisation between tree species 'reshuffles' traits underlying chemical defences against insect herbivory, traits that underlie divergence and facilitate co-existence in many tropical tree species.
 This 'reshuffling' of adaptive variation may then facilitate rapid diversification.
 To address this, we use the genus Inga, a species-rich (>300 spp.), widespread and economically important group of trees found in neotropical rainforests.

 Genome size is a critically important trait governing ecological niches, growth rates and evolutionary potential within land plants, which show a staggering 2400-fold variation in genome size.
 Repetitive element expansion explains much genome size diversity, and the processes structuring repeat ‘communities’ are analogous to those structuring ecological communities.
 However, which environmental stressors influence repeat community dynamics has not yet been examined from an ecological perspective.

-To study this, we use the palm family (Arecaceae) is an iconic group of plants, and are a key element of many tropical floras.
-Genome size varies more than 60-fold across palms, and species within the family are adapted to a wide range of environments.
-Indeed, the ecological diversity of the Arecaceae spans climatic extremes, from the aridity of the Sahara desert to the perma-wet forests of New Guinea.
+To study this, we use the palm family (Arecaceae), an iconic group of plants that are a key element of many tropical floras.
+Genome size varies more than 60-fold across palms, and species within the family are adapted to environments spanning extremes of water stress, from the aridity of the Sahara desert to the perma-wet forests of New Guinea.

 Museum or Cradle?